 A Stress System that Doesn't Listen to You

-But in reality the orders to turn your body into a fighting machine or a running champion must come from somewhere.
+But in reality the orders to make our bodies prepare for a fight, a run, a walk or just cope with daily demands must come from somewhere.
 There has to be something in charge of running this ultra-complex mechanism.

 The autonomic nervous system and a variety of hormones control how all internal body organs function, both at rest and during stress.
 The two components of the autonomic nervous system are sympathetic and parasympathetic nerves and their respective ganglia (areas where nerves connect to each other in